Evpok/modernconfstyles/lrec/README.md

 Oddly, that lefts 0.7mm not accounted for, but instead of using them in [weird and pretty way](https://twitter.com/EvpokPadding/status/911674913412599808), I give them to you as extra text space.

 You are welcome.

+## Standalone mode
+Declaring the document class as `\documentclass[standalone]{lrec}` will bring you over to the fabled standalone mode, which features

+  - Page numbers
+  - Headers
+  - Additional PDF bookmarks